apache/hudi/rfc/rfc-61/rfc-61.md

 when user query such a snapshot's external table, engines like Spark/Presto will get the savepoint timestamp from external table's properties then pass back to Hudi for time travel

-### Clean service
-Normal savepoint will never be cleaned in Clean service, but a tagged savepoint is cleanable since it could be out-of-date.

 ### Operations
 * Create Snapshot View